ieb/timetables/README.md

 ### Generate Data from Department of Medieval and Modern Languages (Optional)

 This is an example of generating json subject files from an local source.
 In this case /generator-tmp/subjects.json contains subject data. ygen.py converts this into subject json files, one per subject.

+Edit ygen.py to adjust the IDs as directed. the variable mml is a key value map of the stub IDs taken from data/idgmap.csv and ygen.py must be updated for it to work.

     python ygen.py